 Some rewards credit cards include an annual fee.
 This fee could be as low as $50, while other cards’ annual fees may soar into the thousands of dollars a year for super premium cards.

 It’s important to consider whether the rewards you earn from the card will offset the cost of a credit card’s annual fee.
-Depending on how often someone uses the card, and how frequently they redeem rewards, they could determine that the fee is worth it.
+Depending on how often someone uses the card, and how frequently they redeem rewards, they may determine that the fee is worth it.

 Interest Rates